 We homestead and live off the grid in Canada’s Northwest Territories.
 We depend on solar panels and a Tesla Powerwall for power.

-And we heat with in-floor heating and a massive wood stove.
-And we pump our water up from our lake, the primary water source for the handful of hardy souls who live out here.
+We heat with in-floor heating and a massive wood stove.
+And we pump our water from our lake, the primary water source for the handful of hardy souls living out here.

 Although many folks who live in cabins around the lake drink it without treating it, I prefer to filter it.
 Just in case, you know?

-Two of our seven children still live at home (they’re 11 and 8 when I’m writing this.)
-So I want to make sure we’re doing what we can to give them clean water and to remove heavy metals, pathogenic bacteria, and any other yucky stuff that could harm them.
+Two of our seven children live at home (they’re 13 and 9 when I’m writing this.)
+So I want to ensure we’re doing what we can to give them clean water and remove heavy metals, pathogenic bacteria, and any other yucky stuff that could harm them.

 (Note: we do NOT add bleach or iodine to our lake water before or after running it through our water purification systems.)